MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-allows.md

 ## Create spoofed sender allow entries using Microsoft 365 Defender

-**Notes**:
+> [!NOTE]
+>

-- Only the _combination_ of the spoofed user _and_ the sending infrastructure as defined in the domain pair is specifically allowed or blocked from spoofing.
+> - Only the _combination_ of the spoofed user _and_ the sending infrastructure as defined in the domain pair is specifically allowed or blocked from spoofing.
-- When you configure an allow or block entry for a domain pair, messages from that domain pair no longer appear in the spoof intelligence insight.
+> - When you configure an allow or block entry for a domain pair, messages from that domain pair no longer appear in the spoof intelligence insight.
-- Entries for spoofed senders never expire.
+> - Entries for spoofed senders never expire.
-- Spoof supports both allow and block.
+> - Spoof supports both allow and block.
 URL supports only allow.

 1. In the Microsoft 365 Defender portal, go to **Policies & rules** \> **Threat Policies** \> **Rules** section \> **Tenant Allow/Block Lists**.